sebascert/cp-book/CONTRIBUTING.md

 - Avoid classes, no need for encapsulation.
 - Always use templates when needed, they help to avoid type errors, for example integer overflows.
+- Add `//@` comments to lines which may get changed during DSA usage.

 ```cpp
 #include ...